Mauricio González (footballer)

 Mauricio Ernesto González Barillas (May 13, 1942 – 15 December 2018) was a football player from El Salvador who played as a midfielder.

 Club career

 González played the majority of his career for Atlético Marte, with whom he won one league title.
 He also had a spell abroad with Guatemalan side Xelajú MC.

 International career

 Nicknamed Pachín, he represented his country at the 1968 Summer Olympics.
 González also participated at the 1963 CONCACAF Championship and the 1965 CONCACAF Championship where he scored a total of 5 goals in 10 matches.

 Personal life

 Mauricio was the eldest brother of Salvadoran football legend Jorge Mágico González and son of Óscar Ernesto González and Victoria Barillas.
 He was married to Fermina and they had 5 children.

-Death

-Gonzales died from natural causes on the 15th of December 2018.
+González died from natural causes on 15 December 2018.